What is the level of difficulty of the Camino?

 • Time: Days can be over 7 hours / 20km.

-• Gradient: Days can be more than 1000m, some steep climbing.
+• Gradient: Days can be more than 1000m, with some steep climbing.

-• Trail Type: Walking paths, mountain trails, can be technically difficult.
+• Trail Type: Walking paths and mountain trails can be technically challenging.

-*You might also like to read our Preparing for the Camino de Santiago information.
+You might also like to read our travel tips on preparing for the Camino de Santiago.

-*For more information about the Camino de Santiago or to book your holiday, please contact our travel specialists
+*For more information about the Camino de Santiago or to book your holiday, please get in touch with our travel specialists

 Leave a Comment